jp-mess/vae-color-article/index.md

 ### [Author: John (Jack) Messerly](https://www.linkedin.com/in/jack-messerly-567b9b96/)

-By using Variational Autoencoders, Stability AI has made working with generative AI much easier.
+By building off of Variational Autoencoders, Stability AI has made it possible to train generative AIs without expensive resources.
 These autoencoders compress images into small (28 x 28 x 28 x 8) vectors that can be easily stored and processed on servers and standard GPUs.
 The compressed space is more organized than the original, meaning that when these vectors are manipulated with other algorithms, the resulting images will be coherent.
 For example, a minor distortion in the compressed space will result in a hairstyle change in the original image space.

 A big disadvantage of this scheme is that the encoded representations can't be decoded perfectly back into the originals.
 The "phase" of the image, a term I abuse here to describe the shape, structure and details, will be distorted.
 This is why AI art often contains "messed up faces".
 Below is an encoded and decoded image of a barista.
 Clearly, the decoded image is unusable.
 Also, the the fact that our VAE can only encode/decode small images (224 x 224) seems to negate its use in actual image enhancement pipelines.